ebuchman/blog/content/posts/coins-history.md

-We have focused here on the role of the coins in the commercial revolution - the gold coins for long distance trade and the large silver coins providing a new denomination to facilitate wages and rents.
-But arguably, the bill of exchange would have a more significant role than the gold coins for long distance trade, and deposit banking would have a more significant role in local circulation than the new silver grossi.
+We have focused here on the role of the coins in the commercial revolution - the gold coins for long distance trade and the large silver coins providing a new larger denomination to pay wages and rents.
+But arguably, the bill of exchange would have a more significant impact on long distance trade than gold coins, and deposit banking would have a more significant impact on local circulation than the new silver grossi.
 Thus the commercial revolution marked not just the rise of new coinage types, but of a new paper-based system of banking that within a few centuries would come to transform the way people conceived of and used money.[^paper]